Stuffed Kabocha Squash with Sprouted Bread Stuffing

-Whether you’re gathering to give thanks, celebrating the harvest, or hosting a holiday meal with family and friends, this plant-based main is sure to delight omnivores, flexitarians, and vegans of all ages.
-Flavourful, deceptively filling, and absolutely stunning to serve, our Stuffed Kabocha Squash is a fitting way to greet the season together.
+Whether you’re gathering to give thanks, celebrating the harvest at home, or hosting a holiday meal with family and friends, this plant-based main is sure to delight omnivores, flexitarians, and vegans of all ages.
+Flavourful, deceptively filling, and absolutely stunning to serve, our Stuffed Kabocha Squash with Sprouted Bread Stuffing is a fitting way to greet the season together.
+We made our savoury sprouted whole grain bread stuffing with cubes of our Heritage Grain Big Red’s Bread™, but you can make our stuffed Kabocha squash with your family’s favourite Silver Hills loaf and it will be equally delicious!

 For the squash: